- Lalan is a vertically integrated operation that manages the entire process through the value chain.

 The use of biomass earns Lalan Group about 15,000 carbon credits another 15,000 tons worth of carbon credits ( voluntary) every year.
 Between 2006 and 2010, Lalan accumulated around 70,000 tons worth of carbon credit (voluntary) which are used to help other companies in the group offset their carbon emission.

 At Lalan we are committed to ensuring that our operations do not adversely affect the environment and communities we work within.
-Thus, we strive to do our part in uplifting the lives of our countrymen and the nature of our homeland.
+Thus, we strive to uplift the lives of our countrymen and the nature of our homeland.
 Read more...

 From plantation management and manufacturing to packaging and waste management, a significant, integrated component is the minimisation of potential impact on the ecosystem.
 Lalan's focus on carbon trading is aligned with both Clean Development Mechanism (CDM) and Voluntary Carbon Standard (VCS) methods, internationally recognised mechanisms that establish criteria for validating, measuring, and monitoring carbon offset programmes.